xmos/lib_ethernet/doc/rst/lib_ethernet.rst

     return 0;
   }

-More information on interfaces and tasks can be be found in the :ref:`XMOS Programming Guide<programming_guide>`.
+More information on interfaces and tasks can be be found in the `XMOS Programming Guide <https://www.xmos.com/file/xmos-programming-guide>`_.

 API
 ---